Starting Your Own Firm

 It has been estimated that as many as 20% of reviews are fake.
 Just as the prostitutes are only there because there are customers, the temptation to post false positive reviews comes in part from the need to combat the false negative reviews.
 Picture the boxer who scrupulously avoids hitting below the belt while his opponent pummels him in the groin.
 His adherence to the rules is the right thing to do, but you can imagine the frustration.
 (I’m just full of analogies today.)

 False positive reviews are bad, but I submit that false negative reviews are far worse.
 When a business posts a fake positive review, that review may be entirely true and even based on a real customer experience.
 It is fake because it is not written by an actual customer, but it may not be misleading beyond the identity of the poster.
-In other words, if a steakhouse posts a fake review from a customer, saying “I love the steaks here,” chances are some customers really do love the steaks but never got around to posting a review.
+In other words, if a steakhouse posts a review from a fictional customer, saying “I love the steaks here,” chances are some customers really do love the steaks there but never got around to posting a review.

 If a government agency is going to spend our tax dollars trying to protect the sanctity of Yelp reviews, I hope that at least equal time will be spent addressing all the false negative reviews.